aws-samples/eks-blueprints-for-proton/README.md

 Create an IAM user that you will be using to represent the developer persona (i.e. the person that will request the cluster).
 Call it `protondev` and attach the AWS managed `AWSProtonDeveloperAccess` policy.

-This user needs a bit more power in addition to the managed `AWSProtonDeveloperAccess` IAM policy.

-Because, in Proton, a developer with the standard `AWSProtonDeveloperAccess` is not allowed to deploy an environment, you need to add the ability to `CreateEnvironment`, `UpdateEnvironment`, `DeleteEnvironment` as well as to `PassRole` (to the Proton service).
+This user needs a bit more power in addition to the managed `AWSProtonDeveloperAccess` IAM policy: because, in Proton, a developer with the standard `AWSProtonDeveloperAccess` is not allowed to deploy an environment, you need to add the ability to `CreateEnvironment`, `UpdateEnvironment`, `DeleteEnvironment` as well as to `PassRole` (to the Proton service).
 In addition, to use the `aws eks update-kubeconfig` command to create the `config` file that kubectl will use, the `protondev` must be able to `DescribeCluster`.
 Lastly, for convenience if you want to use the Cloud Shell with the `protondev` user, that policy must be allowed explicitly.

 The following is an inline policy for the `protondev` user to add these additional permissions required:
 ```